 I’ve been writing meditations and blogs for over twenty-five years.
 In some ways I started this blog site to symbolically represent my spiritual growth and change.
 On any account, these reflections are offered to help me and any who might benefit think about how God works and uses us.

 I am a United Methodist minister, having served many different types of congregations over the last 28+ years of ministry.
 I am an ordained Elder in the South Carolina Conference.

 My background is in (of all things) science, and I have previously worked as an adolescent counselor and a middle school guidance counselor.
 I have been married to Melissa, a woman with a golden heart, for nearly 29 years.
-We have a daughter, Alanna (27) and two sons, Trey (25) and Gill (19).
+We have a daughter, Alanna (28) and two sons, Trey (25) and Gill (20).
 Our daughter teaches 3rd grade.
 Our son Trey, married Laura five years ago and has given us two grandsons, Levi and Ezekiel.
 Trey is active duty Air Force.
-Gill graduated high school this year and is enlisting in the US Marines or attending the University of South Carolina.
+Gill graduated high school this year and is at US Marine Boot Camp.

 My parents are Athon and Edith Arant, who have been together nearly 49 years.
 My father is a United Methodist minister, as is my younger brother, Michael Arant.
 My younger sister, Amanda Harmon, is a psychologist, and married to a Southern Baptist minister (Billy Harmon) and church planter as well.
 She is also a professor at Charleston Southern University.

 I rarely wear socks.
 I’ll wear them on Easter, to your funeral and maybe to your wedding if you’re getting married on a beach to keep the sand out of my shoes.
 I grew up in Aynor, South Carolina working on a tobacco farm and developing a love being barefoot and sock-less whenever possible.